 In fetal development, the masculinizing and feminizing processes of the brain and body occur in separate stages.
 It involves multiple chromosome-dependent hormonal surges at various stages throughout fetal development.
 As such, gonadal (ovaries/testes) development occurs separately from external gender-specific sex characteristics (penis/vulva) and brain chemistry changes occur separately from both.

 Simply put, becoming a “boy” or “girl” is a complicated multi-step process.

-In normal development, this leads to people with XX & XXX chromosomes having characteristically female physical traits and people with XY & XXY chromosomes with characteristic male traits.
+In normal development, this leads to people with XX & XXX chromosomes having characteristically female physical traits and people with XY & XYY chromosomes with characteristic male traits.
 It also explains the physical, neurological, and behavioral symptoms seen in conditions with other variants of these chromosomes such as Turner Syndrome (XO) and Klinefelter syndrome (XXY).

 When the hormonal changes in utero do not occur as scheduled (for whatever reasons), this can lead to an otherwise healthy infant having physical sex characteristics that don’t match their chromosomal makeup and/or having ambiguous genitalia.
 The associated syndromes are collectively referred to as Intersex.
 Below are a few (very oversimplified) examples for your reference.

 - Congenital Adrenal Hyperplasia (CAH): XX females who develop penis-like phalluses/elongated clitorises due to adrenal androgen surges in utero.